Ms-Bean/CS490-frontend/README.md

 # CS490-frontend
 ## A front end for the CS 490 project

-By default, this branch deploys to heroku.
+By default, this branch uses the backend server hosted on heroku.
 To use the backend hosted locally, all links to the heroku server should be switched to localhost.
 The best solution I could come up with to automate this was a bash script.
 To do this automatically and use the server hosted on port 3500, run the following script.
 ```bash
 ./switch_to_local.sh
 ```